FatherofDharma/REACT-Independent-Project-One--Tap-Room/README.md

 ## Description

-This application is an independent coding project from a Ruby coding class at Epicodus.
-This application is intended to demonstrate an understanding of Ruby and the Rails framework.
-This an API for an animal shelter, which returns information regarding animals in their database.
+This application is an two-week independent project from a React coding class at Epicodus.
+This application is intended to demonstrate an understanding of React, a JavaScript library.
+This is beerlist webpage for a mock taproom, called Tap the Sky.

 ## Setup/Installation Requirements

-* _These instructions are aimed for MacOS, and may require slight adjustments if using another OS_
+* These instructions are aimed for MacOS, and may require slight adjustments if using another OS
-* _Clone this repository_
+* Clone this repository
-* _Open terminal and type **git clone [git link]**_
+* Open terminal and type $ `git clone [git link]`
-* _Navigate to project directory using **cd** in terminal_
+* Navigate to project directory by entering $`cd [project_name]` in terminal
-* _Open project in text editor (atom)_
+* Open project in text editor (atom)
+* In terminal window, type $ `webpack`
+* Then enter $ `npm run start`
+* Open your favorite browser and navigate to `localhost:8080`

 ## Route Layout